-Join the Islamic Leadership Council of New York’s first Virtual Gala with special guest speakers!
-We will be discussing the importance of organizational strength and unity in the Muslim community during these trying times of adversity.
+Join the Islamic Leadership Council of New York’s annual Virtual Gala with special guest speakers!
+This year’s theme will focus on the here-and-now and proactive ways of engagement.
 Livestream will be available on shuranewyork.org and @shuranewyork on Facebook and Youtube.

 Meet Our Speakers